Affiliate links on Android Authority may earn us a commission. Learn more.

 What is RAID and why use it?

-RAID is a storage technology that consolidates multiple storage devices into an array.
+RAID is a storage technology that combines multiple storage devices like hard drives into an array.
 For example, you can create a RAID array that replicates your data across two drives.
 If one of these ever fails in the future, your data will remain accessible via the second drive in the array.
 Different RAID configurations produce different results, as we’ll discuss in a later section.

 RAID allows you to combine storage drives into a single array to improve reliability or performance.